-After recently cleaning out my closets and organizing my seasonal clothes, I thought to add a homemade lavender sachet to my drawers and storage baskets.
+After recently cleaning out my closets and organizing my seasonal clothes, I thought to add scented sachets to my drawers and storage baskets.
+Learn how to make your own lavender sachets to freshen up your home.

 This post also may contain affiliate links for your shopping convenience.
 Should you chose to purchase through these links we make a small commission at no extra cost to you.
 You can read our full disclosure here.